 Your contribution is 4% of your income or €500, whichever is greater.
-Under the self assessment system, PRSI is paid directly to Revenue using their pay and file system together with any other amounts due.
+Under the self assessment system, PRSI is paid directly to Revenue using their pay and file system together with any other amounts that are due from you.

 If you are a self employed company director, PRSI is deducted by your employer under the PAYE system.